We love a dog friendly staycation and Robin Hood's Bay is one of our favourite spots

 In the town, you’ll find loads of quirky shops, restaurants, bars, and fish and chip shops.
 A trip to the coast wouldn’t be complete without a chippy tea would it?

-And dogs even have their own bakery - The Fuzzy Dog Bakery has an excellent range of biscuits, treats, snacks and sausages, plus toys, accessories and other doggy essentials.
+Dogs even have their own bakery - The Fuzzy Dog Bakery has an excellent range of biscuits, treats, snacks and sausages, plus toys, accessories and other doggy essentials.

-sniffing along the cinder track
+Sniffing along the cinder track

 Patch admiring the view